DISCERNING READERS

 For example, he recounts gaining control of the company to survive the Recession of 1920-21.
 He walks the reader through the centralization they actively implemented to gain centralized control of the corporation’s inventory; but he then describes how the top management team implemented policies so they could let the control revert back to the individual divisions.
 He describes the formation of policy committees to delineate and formalize the lines between corporate centralization and divisional empowerment; and he covers how this model of decentralization of coordinated control was one of the major factors why General Motors remained in the black during the Great Depression, and how the organization was able to adapt so quickly to assist the nation’s struggle against fascism during World War II.

-Advertisement for General Motors from System: The Magazine of Business.
+Advertisement for General Motors from

 As I read the changes Alfred P. Sloan implemented at General Motors highlighted above, I couldn’t help but think of Louis V. Gerstner’s centralization of control at IBM in 1993.
 It was probably a necessary action of the time to get the company financially back on its feet (just like General Motors in 1920), but Lou failed to decentralize after the recovery—in fact, he created IBM’s financial autocracy.
 The result is that IBM revenue and profit productivity flattened in 1995 and has been in a continual decline for the entire 21st Century.
 Rather than improved profits—earnings-per-share—coming from productivity improvements they have come from financial gamesmanship: workforce rebalancing, employee benefit cuts, and selling off once-critical assets—whole divisions.